emeric-martineau/jsy_mk_194/README.md

 ## License

 The code is released under MIT License to allow every body to use it in all conditions.
-I you love open-source software and this crate, please give some money to [HaikuOS](https://haiku-os.org/) or [ReactOS](https://reactos.org).
+If you love open-source software and this crate, please give some money to [HaikuOS](https://haiku-os.org/) or [ReactOS](https://reactos.org).